 Sometimes we call the necessity defense, “the Choice of Evils Defense.”

 So, what is the necessity defense?
 It is a common law defense, springing from the moral hearts of the people over thousands of years.
-And the courts accepted it, and incorporated it into the common law.
+And the judges accepted it, and helped incorporate it into the common law.

 People believe in the defense.
 Why?
 Because convicting a person of a crime who was doing the right thing at the time; is not justice.

 To convict a person on a technicality, or the letter of the law, can work a grave injustice.
 So this defense sounds in the fundamental human right to a real, unmanaged, jury trial.

 The common law is available to all in Minnesota.
 But the legislature and the courts can modify the common law through legislation and court decisions.
 And of course, so can the jury, given the chance.